onshape-public/go-client/onshape/docs/WebhookApi.md

 > BTListResponseBTWebhookInfo GetWebhooks(ctx).Company(company).User(user).Offset(offset).Limit(limit).Execute()

-Get a list of all webhooks registered bt a user or company.
+Get a list of all webhooks registered by a user or company.

 ### Example